harshw2284/CI-CD-Pipelines-GitHub-Actions/Day-04.md

-# Docker – Day 04 - Runners: GitHub-Hosted & Self-Hosted
+# CI/CD – Day 04 - Runners: GitHub-Hosted & Self-Hosted

 Every job needs a machine to run on.
 Today I will understand runners — GitHub's hosted ones and how to set up your own self-hosted runner on a real server.